 Skipping meals is not a good option

-A very unavoidable error in our journey to achieve our goals to fitness is to eat minimally or to skip meals repeatedly is most certainly a faulty approach to our overall weight management strategy.
-A car requires fuel to run as does our bodies .
+A very unavoidable error in our journey to achieve our goals to fitness.
+Is to eat minimally or to skip meals repeatedly.
+This is most certainly a faulty approach to our overall weight management strategy.
+A car requires fuel to run as do our bodies .

 Fill up your tank before working out

 You are to be commended if you are the type of person that exercises first thing in the morning with an empty stomach as that certainly helps with burning fat if required.
 However, when a high carbohydrate snack comprises an apple or a banana is capable of replenishing Glycogen storage (providing fuel for your muscles) when we want to do a session of HILIT exercises for 20 minutes and perhaps another 15 minutes for movement with 10 minutes for mind control making a total of 45 minutes, it is sensible to top up those fuel stores and hydration and is really not onerous before you do as we have read.
 Why experience fatigue through low blood sugar or even the potential for light headedness.
 When it takes so little effort to ensure that we do not.